Oscar Ray Bolin

-Oscar Ray Bolin Jr. (January 22, 1962 – January 7, 2016) was an American serial killer and convicted rapist who was executed in Florida for murder.
+Oscar Ray Bolin Jr. (January 22, 1962 – January 7, 2016) was an American serial killer and convicted rapist.
 In 1986, Bolin kidnapped and murdered three young women in Tampa, Florida.
 He was later connected to a fourth murder in Texas in 1987.
 The murders went unsolved for nearly four years, until the husband of his ex-wife called a tip line and implicated him.
 He maintained his innocence to the end.
+He was executed at the Florida State Prison in 2016 for murder.

 Early life

 Bolin was born on January 22, 1962, in Portland, Indiana.
-His family consisted of laborers and carnival workers who were spread across multiple states including Florida, Indiana, Kentucky and Ohio.
+His family consisted of laborers and carnival workers spread across multiple states including Florida, Indiana, Kentucky and Ohio.
 His father used to beat him when he was a child and his mother once walked him to a school bus stop on a leash.

 Bolin frequently got into trouble with the law during his youth.
 In 1977, he committed theft in Ohio at the age of 15 and was arrested.
 He later moved to Florida in the early 1980s and began working as a carnival worker.

 In 1982, his girlfriend, Cheryl Haffner, told authorities Bolin had kidnapped her and driven her around the Tampa Bay area for hours.
 He was arrested for false imprisonment, but the charge was dropped.

 In 1983, the two were married in Hillsborough County, Florida.

 Murders

 On January 25, 1986, 25-year-old Natalie Blanche Holley, a night manager at a Church's Fried Chicken restaurant in Tampa, finished work and locked up the store for the night with a colleague.
 She left the store around 1:30 a.m. and headed to her car.
 Her body was found hours later by a morning jogger.
 She had been stabbed to death.

 On November 5, 1986, 17-year-old Stephanie Collins, a Chamberlain High School student, disappeared after finishing her shift at a drug store.
 On December 5, 1986, her body was found wrapped in sheets and towels.
 She had been stabbed to death and her skull was also crushed.

 The same day Collins' body was found, 26-year-old Teri Lynn Matthews went missing.
-Her car was found outside a post office with the engine still running.
+Her car was found outside a post office with the engine running.
 Her body was located later that day in some woods, wrapped in a white sheet.
-Her throat had been cut and she had been bludgeoned.
+Her throat was cut and she had been bludgeoned.